No passwords, No popups, No AI, No cost:

 Q. Let me say first that your advice is excellent and very well phrased.
 Thank you.

 I have tried to precipitate platinum and gold from a solution of aqua regia.
 Broken ceramic computer chips were covered with aqua regia and left to work over night.
 This was done in accordance with the C.M.
 Hoke book.
 The next step was to add water to the solution and filter out the broken computer chip pieces.
 Then the solution was boiled down to almost nothing and hydrochloric acid added and this was done a second time.
 Then I added 4 volumes of water.
 Not knowing if any platinum was present I added ammonium chloride to the solution and waited for the Platinum to precipitate.
 Nothing came down.
 I just had a blue green clear solution.
-I then added ferrous sulphate ferrous sulphate [affil links] to bring down the gold.
+I then added ferrous sulfate this on eBay or Amazon [affil links] to bring down the gold.
 Nothing happened.
 I still had a clear blue green solution.
 I then boiled down the solution to one quarter of its volume.
 The solution became dark green with a yellow tint.
 It stayed this color permanently.
 I don't know what I did wrong and I don't know what to do next.
 Any help would be very much appreciated.

 Gerry Braxton